sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 ### Questions

 - Is confidentiality assured if an individual decides to come out to someone at your organization (especially to leadership or management)?
-- What policies can potentially cover your employees in terms of the of privacy of their gender identity, status as transgender or non-binary, and/or sexuality?
+- What policies can potentially cover your employees in terms of the privacy of their gender identity, status as transgender or non-binary, and/or sexuality?
 - What are the laws and company policies that keep medical information private?
   - Asking about medical procedures or private parts should be off limits.
   - Voluntary over-sharing can cause problems as well when a precedent is set for other employees.
 Employees should not feel like they need to share details of their own medical situation (trans or otherwise).